apache/incubator-uniffle/README.md

 ## Architecture
 ![Rss Architecture](docs/asset/rss_architecture.png)
-Uniffle contains coordinator cluster, shuffle server cluster and remote storage(eg, HDFS) if necessary.
+Uniffle contains coordinator cluster, shuffle server cluster and remote storage(e.g., HDFS) if necessary.

 Coordinator will collect the status of the shuffle server and do the assignment for the job.

 Shuffle server will receive the shuffle data, merge them and write to storage.

-Depending on different situations, Uniffle supports Memory & Local, Memory & Remote Storage(eg, HDFS), Memory & Local & Remote Storage(recommendation for production environment).
+Depending on different situations, Uniffle supports Memory & Local, Memory & Remote Storage(e.g., HDFS), Memory & Local & Remote Storage(recommendation for production environment).

 ## Shuffle Process with Uniffle